rafops/terraform-deployer/README.md

 ## Setup remote backend

 Terraform requires a one-time setup of `terraform-backend` module to enable remote state and locking.
 It also generates a `terraform.tf` configuration to be added to the version control.
-To setup remote backend:
+To run the one-time setup:

 ```
 ./setup.sh